×

 All about Teschenite and Anthracite Properties

 Know all about Teschenite and Anthracite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Anthracite belongs to Metamorphic Rocks.Texture of Teschenite is Phaneritic whereas that of Anthracite is Amorphous, Glassy.
 Teschenite appears Veined and Shiny and Anthracite appears Veined or Pebbled.
-The luster of Teschenite is not available while that of Anthracite is shiny.
+The luster of Teschenite is while that of Anthracite is shiny.
 Teschenite is available in dark grey to black colors whereas Anthracite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Anthracite are alumina refineries, electricity generation, liquid fuel, manufacture of soap, solvents, dyes, plastics and fibres, paper industry.